yanancai/AI-Youtube-Shorts-Generator/README.md

 - **Duration Validation**: Each clip limited to under 60 seconds for optimal engagement
 - **Smart File Naming**: Clips saved with descriptive filenames based on AI-generated titles
 - **Clips Summary**: Automatic generation of summary file listing all created clips
-- **Transcription Debugging**: Saves Whisper transcriptions to `outputs/transcription/` for GPT performance analysis
+- **Transcription Debugging**: Saves Whisper transcriptions in organized subdirectories for analysis
 - **Multiple Formats**: Transcriptions saved as text (for GPT), JSON (structured), and SRT (subtitles)
 - **Customizable Prompts**: GPT prompts stored in external `prompt.ninja` file for easy customization
 - **Optional Cropping**: Face detection and vertical cropping can be applied optionally

-This tool is currently in version 0.3 and might have some bugs.
+This tool is currently in version 0.5 and might have some bugs.

 If you wish to add shorts generation into your application, here is an api to create shorts from long form videos :- https://docs.vadoo.tv/docs/guide/create-ai-clips